Skip to content

 apptainer_wrapper exec R --no-save

-Below is an example for submitting a single-processor R batch job on Puhti.
+Below is an example for submitting a serial R batch job that uses one core.
 Note that the test partition is used, which has a time limit of 15 minutes and is used for testing purposes only.
-For memory-intensive non-interactive jobs, we should also list a project-specific temporary directory in /scratch/<project>.
-We also execute the job using the apptainer_wrapper command.
+Actual R batch jobs should in most cases be run in the small partition.
+See here for details on the available batch job partitions on Puhti and on Mahti.

 #!/bin/bash -l